gan-of-culture/get-sauce/README.md

      [0]  -------------------
      Language:            English
-     # download with: get-sauce -s 0 ...
+     # download with: get-sauce -c 0 ...

  Streams:   # All available qualities